The City of Dawson Creek is proud of its Leisure Access Program.

 - If you choose “registered program” please write the name of the class you want.

-- Have a Trusted Partner fill out the bottom section.
+- Have a Trusted Partner fill out the bottom section (see Trusted Partner section in the FAQ below, for more information).

 - The Trusted Partner must be able to verify you meet the qualification criteria.